 Grier's Guide to Cray Wanderers

-Directions: About a 15 minute walk from Bromley South station, reachable either direct from Victoria or with changes at Wimbledon and Herne Hill.
+Directions: It's about a 15 minute walk from Bromley South station, reachable either direct from Victoria or with changes at Wimbledon and Herne Hill.
 A brief ride on any of the 119, 146 or 314 buses can cut down the walk a bit.
 By car it's in theory no longer than an hour but that very much depends on the traffic, with routes either across South London or round the M25 both prone to heavy traffic.
-You can usually park at the ground.
+You can park at the ground.

 Food: Again there's not a lot around the ground itself but if coming by train the station is at the bottom end of the High Street so there's plenty of choice.